 Muskegon 3D Photogrammetry and Underwater Museum Interpretation CZ 540 – Michigan City, IN

 Built in 1872 as the Peerless, the Muskegon was a steamship that operated on the Great Lakes until 1911.
 Having functioned as a passenger freighter, a lumber-hooker, and a sand-sucker during its service, the Muskegon represents important innovations in engineering, commerce, transportation, and industry.
 An accidental fire on Oct.
-6, 1910, burned the Muskegon to just above the waterline while it was anchored in the Indiana Transportation Company’s dock on the north side of the Michigan City harbor.
-The Muskegon was then towed out of the harbor and sunk just west of Michigan City by the Indiana Transportation Company on June 11, 1911.
+6, 1910, burned the Muskegon just above the waterline while anchored in the Indiana Transportation Company’s dock on the north side of the Michigan City harbor.
+The Muskegon was towed out of the harbor and sunk just west of Michigan City by the Indiana Transportation Company on June 11, 1911.

 Milroy Covered Bridge CZ 519 – Crown Point, IN